shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-Shapeshift into a player and cause every living player to shapeshift into the chosen player for a short amount of time.<br>
+Shapeshift into a player and cause every living player to shapeshift into the chosen player for a short amount of time.
 When the duration is over, or if a meeting is called, players return to their normal form.<br>

 ### Game Options
 |       Name           |                  Description                        |     Type     |  Default  |